kartikayverma56/cs452-mergesort/README.md

 void mergesort(int left, int right);
 ```

-This function does the mergesort, with one single thread.
+This function does the merge sort, with one single thread.
 You should write this **mergesort**() function as a recursive function.

 ```c
 void merge(int leftstart, int leftend, int rightstart, int rightend);